An explanation of Mondrian's oeuvre by Michael Sciam

 Checkerboard Composition with Light Colors, 1919

 Isn’t nature an infinite variation of entities born out of always new and different combinations of same basic elements?
+Hydrogen and helium, oxygen, carbon, neon, iron, nitrogen, silicon, magnesium, sulfur and others.
+Everything that takes shape around us consists of these elements.

-That “landscape” does not merely evoke the variety and changeability of the apparent forms that we perceive in nature or urban spaces but suggest that every single thing which appears different from another consists of an intimate analogous structure common to all things.
 While photography and video tell us about the outer and mutable form of everyday things, painting reveals their intrinsic reality at a universal level.

 Of course, to paint means first of all to give life to harmonious compositions of shapes and colors that take on a life of their own, and this happens when each part contributes to a dynamic whole that is never exhausted with itself; when everything is in its place and never in a certain and definitive way.
 It is not easy to explain with words when a painting becomes a work of art.
+In any case, however, whether it is realistic (figurative) or abstract painting, what really matters is still the same thing and that is: optimal relationships of forms and colors.

 A broader spectrum of reality

-The new concept of space invite us to consider reality starting from the infinite structure of microcosm and expanding toward an uncatchable macrocosm.
+The new concept of space invite us to consider reality starting from the infinite structure of microcosm and expanding towards an uncatchable macrocosm.
 By abstracting from appearances, that is, from a partial reality, painting can evoke in its own ways the visible and the invisible, that is, a truer reality.

 “As for details, the painter no longer has to worry about them.
 There is photography to render a hundred times better and faster the multitude of details.”
 (Henri Matisse)